gunstr/Inventree-SO-line-item-import/README.md

 The dry-run preview includes:

 - summary counts (would create, skipped)
-- row-level preview table with status, matched part, quantity, and reason
+- row-level preview table (modal-style preview view) with status, matched part, quantity, and reason

 Up to 50 rows are shown in the panel table.
+If the file contains more than 50 rows, all rows are still processed and will be added to the SO.